St.John’s Church (Skarnu street)Riga , Latvia

 The history of St John’s Church

-St John’s church is a prominent feature on Skārnu Street.
-It was built in the 13th century on the site of the Bishop’s Palace in 1201 and can very well be claimed to be the heart of Riga.
+St John’s church is a prominent feature on Skārnu Street online.
+It was built in the 13th century on the site of the Bishop’s Palace in 1201 and can very well be claimed to be the heart of Riga in the live broadcast.
 The Dominican Friar’s took responsibility for original, small chapel in 1234.
 The buildings were extended in 1330 to also include a Parish church.
 During the Reformation, the church was closed and was briefly used as an armory until after the Reformation when the church became a Lutheran church and was renovated several times, especially after the great fire of 1677.
 The church possesses a range of architectural styles due to centuries of remodeling.
 With its lovely red roof and copper spire, it is a grand church to behold, especially considering its long history.
 Today the local parish still holds services in this holy church.

 The Legend of St John’s Church